 I have spoken to professional investors who have told me they are seeing “a deal an hour” come across their desks.
 Whether that is an exaggeration or not, this is clearly a person who does not have a lot of spare time on his hands to read extensive business plans.
 Your concise one-pager is the most you can expect him to make time for, and that’s something he will appreciate.

 By keeping it short and sweet you will show the professional that you respect his time.
 Leaving that favourable first impression can make all the difference between getting that crucial call back for more information and having your deal consigned to the dustbin.

 Chances are you are an expert in your business and have deep and strong networks throughout your own industry.
 It is highly improbable that you have the same ties in the investment community.
 So even picking up the phone and cold-calling a professional investment source you heard about or found online has a very low chance of success.
 Consider approaching a good advisor that has extensive experience and a strong existing network of professional investment providers to help you reach the right people.

 The advisor can help you with your presentation and your materials by tailoring them to what they know their contacts want to see.
 It is a way to effectively leverage the consultants’ network and make their contacts your own.

-Since 2005, ITB Solutions has provided listings development services to the Canadian Securities Exchange.
-CSE is the first new stock exchange approved in Canada by securities commissions in over 70 years and has also been designated by the Federal Department of Finance as an eligible stock exchange for RRSPs and TSFAs.
-We assist companies with the listing application and managing the process to become publicly tradable on CSE, as well as offering advice on how to make the most of your public listing.
-We also assist the exchange in marketing to potential public companies worldwide.
+Since 2005 ITB Solutions has provided listings development services to stock Exchanges in Canada such as the Canadian Securities Exchange.
+ITB Solutions currently provides New Listing Services to the Since 2005 ITB Solutions has provided listings development services to stock Exchanges in Canada such as the Canadian Securities Exchange.
+ITB Solutions currently provides New Listing Services to the NEO Exchange.
+We assist companies with the listing application and managing the process to become publicly tradable in Canada, as well as offering advice on how to make the most of your public listing.